 The primary purpose of Union Presbyterian Seminary, Charlotte Campus is to accomplish its mission.
-All of us, faculty, administration, staff, and students share in this responsibility.
+All of us-faculty, administration, staff, and students-share in this responsibility.

 As a general rule, Union Presbyterian Seminary will remain open on its normal schedule.
-Classes will ordinarily be held, but if in the judgement of the dean, inclement weather requires classes be cancelled or the start of school delayed, appropriate announcemnets will be communicated through news media, the inclement weather phone hotline, and the UPSem email system.
+Classes will ordinarily be held, but if in the judgement of the dean, inclement weather requires classes be cancelled or the start of school delayed, appropriate announcements will be communicated through the TV media, the Alert Message system, and the UPSem email system.

 Students who are unable to attend class due to inclement weather and associated road conditions will not be penalized for missing class.
 Students should communicate directly with the course instructor regarding their circumstances.
-No student should risk injury by traveling in harzardous conditions to attend class.
+No student should risk injury by traveling in hazardous conditions to attend class.